-As a prison organization, we stand in solidarity with incarcerated people and all people of color.
+As an organization that works extensively with incarcerated people, we stand in solidarity with all people of color and all those oppressed by institutional inequality.
 As an arts organization, we are committed to telling the story of our shared humanity.